VIJAYGOLE007/Excel_Project/README.md

 # Excel_Project
-Here are some meaningful insights from the Vrinda Store Annual Report 2024 Exel Project:
+Here are some meaningful insights from the Vrinda Store Annual Report 2024 by using Exel:

 Orders vs Sales Trends: